Rishthegreat/Notes/School/WW2.md

 		- Hoover-Stimson Doctrine
 			- If any nation takes land by force, the US will not recognize it
 - [[Treaty of Versailles]] created a lot of problems
-	-  it created a lot of new countries and other coutries like USSR and Germany did not like that they had lost some land
+	-  It created a lot of new countries and other coutries like USSR and Germany did not like that they had lost some land
 	- Germany resented the economic debt and the blame that the world placed on it
 		- A lot of resentment against Britain and France
 		- As soon as they loose, the mentality was we will get them next time
 			- People like Hitler want revenge
-		-
+	- League of Nations was very ineffective
+		- All they do is condemn things and there is no real acts to prevent aggression or have consequences\
+- The great depression devastated many countries
+	- People who are hungry, angry are much more likely to adopt radical ideas and restr